-When it is necessary to put on a belt, stop the machinery or reduce the speed one-half.
 When an overhead belt is caught and begins to wind around the shaft, do not try to release it, but get away from it and have the power shut off immediately.
 If the belt on an overhead pulley is thrown on by the hand, always pull the belt towards you.